sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 We describe another example below.
-To create an extension named *PCA* that would apply PCA to your data and store the PCA weights in place of the ICA weights (Note: Not recommended for most purposes!), save the Matlab commands below as file *eegplugin_pca.m* into the *plugins* sub-directory of EEGLAB and restart EEGLAB (click
+To create an extension named *PCA* that would apply PCA to your data and store the PCA weights in place of the ICA weights (Note: Not recommended for most purposes!), save the MATLAB commands below as file *eegplugin_pca.m* into the *plugins* sub-directory of EEGLAB and restart EEGLAB (click